AnshMittal1811/Data_Science_Full_Specialization/README.md

 # Data_Science_Full_Specialization
  -------------
- This specialization holds many courses that have been given in the sequence below.
+ This specialization has a set of 18 courses that have been given in the sequence below.

 The Numpy Stack in Python